andrewdavidmackenzie/pigg/porky/BUILDING.md

 ### Customizing the default SSID information

-It is possible to customize the default SSID (Wi-Fi network) information that `porky` tries to use to connect to a Wi-Fi network on startup, if you are building from source.
+It is possible to customize the default SSID (Wi-Fi network) information that `porky_w` tries to use to connect to a Wi-Fi network on startup, if you are building from source.
 Then all devices programmed with that build will automatically try to connect to that Wi-Fi network at startup, without having to use `piggui` and USB.